 - with short-term injuries

-- with temporary medical conditions
+- with temporary medical condition

 - in the later stages of pregnancy

 Not everyone with a disability or impairment requires a PEEP.
 If an individual can exit a building unaided safely and within an acceptable period of time, they may not require a PEEP.
-Communication is key!
-Speak to the person about their individual needs and agree a plan of action together.

 What should a PEEP include?